Chaitanya4/KendoReactMeetDocs/README.md

 A meeting website that allows you to take voice notes (convert audio into text format) and write text messages and convey them to others.

+Kendo React is used for the UI.
+Hooks are used for the purpose of state management.

 Additional Note: Run this website in google chrome to avoid any issue.

 Download or clone the repository.
 Open the terminal.